microsoft/live-share/docs/use/vscode.md

 #### Install Linux prerequisites

 Some distributions of Linux are missing needed libraries for Live Share.
-The following is a list of libraries that are missing from distros in their vanilla installation.
+The following is a list of libraries that are missing from distributions in their vanilla installation.
 Your results may vary, so additional details can be found below.

 | Distribution | Missing libraries |
 |--------|-------------------|